Prince, Glover, & Hayes

 OUTSIDE THE OFFICE

 Josh is a Charter Member of the Advocates of Justice Fund Society, which raises money for the Alabama Civil Justice Foundation, the charitable arm of the Alabama Association for Justice.
-He is also the current President of the Board of Directors for the Alabama Civil Justice Foundation.
+He is also the immediate past President of the Board of Directors for the Alabama Civil Justice Foundation.
 Josh is a member of the prestigious Multi-Million Dollar Advocates Forum, a distinction shared by only 1,000 lawyers in the United States.

 In 2013, Josh was awarded the Inaugural Gregory S. Cusimano Award by the Alabama Association for Justice’s Emerging Leaders Caucus for his work as Chair of ALAJ’s Emerging Leaders’ Caucus.
 Josh further contributes to the community through pro bono work offered by the Alabama Bar Association’s Volunteer Lawyers Program.